wpswings/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.2.1 - Released on 01 November 2024 =
+= 3.2.2 - Released on 22 November 2024 =
-* New: Added setting to Enable Days availabilty and days availability upto Togather
-* New: Implemented new calendar for single calendar days
-* New: Additional settings hover setting issue is working
+* Fix: Choose Date Translation issue on calenda
-* New: Compatibility with latest WP[6.6.2] and WC[9.3.3]
+* New: Compatibility with latest WP[6.7] and WC[9.4.1]
-* Fix: Fixed issue with ACF plugin